C24Be/AS_Network_List/README.md

 # AS Network List

-This repository contains two Python scripts that allow you to retrieve network lists based on either an Autonomous System (AS) name or a Network name.
+This repository contains Python scripts that allow you to retrieve network lists based on either an Autonomous System (AS) name or a Network name.
+Also you can download and parse the whole RIPE database to get information about Networks for the further analysis.

 ## Files and features